-Josh McEachran, the Chelsea youngster who snubbed Real Madrid - what happened to him?
+Chelsea wonderkid who rejected Real Madrid at 16 has now joined his 10th club at the age of 30

 Josh McEachran was a famous example.

-The midfielder turns 28 next month, but many Chelsea fans will remember when he was tipped to become a Blues legend.
+The midfielder is now 30, but many Chelsea fans will remember when he was tipped to become a Blues legend.

 As a youngster, he spoke of looking up to Zinedine Zidane, Frank Lampard and Andres Iniesta.